 Team assessments will take place immediately following individual assessments.
 During this time, students will confer and collaborate on each assessment instrument as part of their assigned team activities.
 This will enable students to recall, reinforce, and self-assess information learned during the block.
 If the team assessment score is at least 95%, each team member will receive additional points added to their individual assessment score in the amount of 5% of the total.
 If the team score is less than 95%, no additional points will be credited to the students on that team.
 Participation in the team assessment is mandatory.
-Any dispute regarding a student's entitlement to additional points as a result of the team exam will be settled by the faculty Assessment Team, whose decision shall be final.
+Any dispute regarding a student's entitlement to additional points because of the team exam will be settled by the faculty Assessment Team, whose decision shall be final.

-4. Student Remediation and Reassessment
+4. Student Another Opportunity to Learn and Reassessment

-Following each summative assessment is a remediation and reassessment for those students who did not successfully achieve the required performance threshold.
-Until students are informed of the outcome of the Assessment Appeals Process students are expected to attend remediation and take the reassessment.
+Following each summative assessment is Another Opportunity to Learn sessions and reassessment for those students who did not successfully achieve the required performance threshold.
+Until students are informed of the outcome of the Assessment Appeals Process students are expected to attend the Another Opportunity to Learn session and take the reassessment.
 The student will receive a No Pass (NP) in the course if this expectation is not met.
 A review session by block faculty will be followed by the reassessment.
 If a student does not achieve the required threshold on the reassessment, the student will receive a "No Pass" for the block.